 Associate Degree Nursing–A45110

-BEFORE applying to the Associate Degree in Nursing (ADN) Program, an applicant must satisfy the math, biology, and PSB prerequisites.
-Students must also complete any needed developmental Reading or English courses before applying to the ADN Program.
+BEFORE applying to the Associate Degree in Nursing (ADN) Program, an applicant must satisfy the math, biology, and PSB prerequisites and must complete any needed developmental Reading or English courses.

 An applicant must have completed one of the following before receiving the ADN application packet:

 - An unweighted high school GPA of 2.8+ from a College Prep Curriculum valid within 10 years of enrollment